GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 For example, here we navigated to next4.html, but only next.html, next2.html, or next3.html are prefetches so we can see this doesn't quite match any of those three rules.

 {% Aside 'warning' %}
-  As this feedback is primarily intended for debugging speculation rules, this URL matching can look a little confusing, when navigating to a completely different page that is not included in speculation rules and is expected to be preloaded:
+  As this feedback is primarily intended for debugging speculation rules, this URL matching can look a little confusing when navigating to a completely different page that is not included in speculation rules and is expected not to be preloaded:
   <figure>
     {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/u8qawIQeCNv8KFsoDxaO.png", alt="Chrome DevTools showing an unmatched URL in the This Page Preloading pane", width="800", height="364" %}
   </figure>